deepset-ai/haystack-home/content/blog/how-to-prevent-prompt-injections/index.md

 ---
 layout: blog-post
-title: How to Prevent Prompt Injections: An Incomplete Guide
+title: 'How to Prevent Prompt Injections: An Incomplete Guide'
 description: Learn how to prevent prompt injections leveraging our new open-source model and dataset.
-featured_image: thumbnail.png
+featured_image: thumbnail.jpg
-images: ["blog/how-to-prevent-prompt-injections/thumbnail.png"]
+images: ["blog/how-to-prevent-prompt-injections/thumbnail.jpg"]
 toc: True
 date: 2023-05-19
 last_updated: 2023-05-19